 Great Maze: The California coast, which was sundered into chunks by the Great Quake of 1868.
 The main source of ghost rock.
-Its largest city is Lost Angels (a.k.a.
-Los Angeles).
+Its largest city is Lost Angels (see below).
 Dominated by Chinese Triads (especially Shan Fan) and warlords (especially Kang).

 Hellstromme Industries Ltd.: Based in Salt Lake City, Deseret, this company led by the infamous Darius Hellstromme produces cutting-edge (read: dangerous) infernal devices.
 Hellstromme recently disappeared, leaving a Mr. Hanuman in charge.